SamarthH/phiRM-DCM/README.md

 The resonanceFactor executable binary should be in the same folder as the python script.

 For example, to analyse data from `data.txt`, use

 ```
 python3 analyse_labber_files.py data.txt
 ```

+This would save the generated magnitude plots in a folder called Plots.

+If you want logmag plots, just use `logmag = True` at the top of the script

 # Possible errors / Problems during compilation